 We also have additional information for non-native speakers: Non-native?
 We’ve got your back!

-The majority of schools in China require teachers to hold a bachelor’s degree (in any subject) in order to qualify for a work visa.
-If you don’t have a degree but wish to teach in China, please get in touch.
-In some circumstances a work visa can still be provided through other means.
+The majority of schools in China require teachers to hold a bachelor’s degree (in any subject) as it’s required to qualify for a work visa.
+If you don’t have a degree but wish to teach in China, please get in touch (legitimate au-pair study programs can be a great way to teach in China legally).

 We also have a guide here which can help you consider other options: No degree?
 No problem!